BinarySpritz/binaryspritz.github.io/_posts/2024-06-20-my-journey-for-100-days-of-swiftui.md

 My solution is, maybe. a bit overpower.
 I wanted to just test if a symbol (rock, paper, and scissors) is greater than another to see who won.
 To do it in this way I implemented the protocol `Comparable` for the `Symbol` enum.

+# Day 26
+Today we start a new project.
+An app which uses machine learning (ML) to suggeest at what time the user should go to sleep given some inputs.
+Before entering the ML world in Swift with CoreML we have to setup our app user interface.

+## Stepper
+Stepper is a new graphical element which allows the user to input a number incrementing or decrementing it.
+The following code will generete a stepper binded to `sleepAmount`, which can range between `4` and `12`, and each step is `0.25`.

+{% highlight swift %}
+Stepper("\(sleepAmount.formatted()) hours", value: $sleepAmount, in: 4...12, step: 0.25)
+{% endhighlight %}

+## DatePicker
+Another element is the usefull to let the user select a date and/or time.

+{% highlight swift %}
+DatePicker("Please enter your date", selection: $wakeUp, displayedComponents: .hourAndMinute)
+{% endhighlight %}

+We can also add a range in between the date can be selected.
+And the range can also be an open range (to select only future or past date for example)

+{% highlight swift %}
+DatePicker("Please enter your date", selection: $wakeUp, in: Date.now...) // Only future date DatePicker("Please enter your date", selection: $wakeUp, in: ...Date.now) // Only past date
+{% endhighlight %}

+### Date components
+It is worth deeping dive into date components (`DateComponent()` objects).
+They are objects holding info about `hours`, `minutes`, etc. etc. inside a date.
+They can be used to build a date from scratch `Calendar.current.date(from: component)` or can be retrieved from a date (as optional value) `Calendar.current.dateComponent([.hour, .minutes], from: .now).hour`.

+## Create the ML model
+Our app will predict the time at which the user should go to sleep with a ML model.
+First of all, we want to create such model to be used later in our app.

+To create a ML model for CoreML we can use CreateML, a MacOS app that let us to create ML models through a graphical user interface.

+It let us to choose among many types of ML models.
+We are interested in a `Tabular regression` because from a dataset in a tabular form we want to forecast a value.
+Then we setup our parameters (input dataset, target value, features, ...) and finally, we just click the `Train` button.

+What we get from CreateML is a `.mlmodel` file that can be used in our iOS app.